 Particulars Footnote As at As at

-31 March, 2020 31 March, 2019
+31 March, 2021 31 March, 2020

 (Rs. in Lakhs) (Rs. in Lakhs)

 Trade receivables

-Unsecured, considered good 3,304 2,199
+Unsecured, considered good 5,420 3,304

-Doubtful 28 19
+Doubtful (i) 28 28

-3,332 2,218
+5,448 3,332

-Less: Allowance for expected credit loss 28 9
+Less: Allowance for expected credit loss 28 28

-3,304 2,209
+5,420 3,304

 Net Trade receivables

-Unsecured, considered good 3,304 2,199
+Unsecured, considered good 5,420 3,304

-Doubtful - 10
+Doubtful - -

-3,304 2,209
+5,420 3,304

-Current 3,286 2,199
+Current 5,327 3,286

-Non-current (ii) 18 10
+Non-current (ii) 93 18

-(i) In view of insignifcant amount of bad debts and timely recovery in earlier years, allowance for expected credit loss is made on the similified approach of provision based in earlier years.

-(ii) Current year figure represent due from Canteen Stores Department outstanding for more than one year.
-Management is of the view that this amount is good for recovery and will be recovered in F.Y.
-2020-21.
-Hence no provision is made.

-(iii) No trade receivables are due from directors and other officers of the company either severally or jointly with any other person, or from firms or private companies in which any director is a partner, a director or a member.
+- (i) In view of insignifcant amount of bad debts and timely recovery in earlier years, allowance for expected credit loss is made on the similified approach of provision based in earlier years. - (ii) Includes dues from Canteen Stores Department of Rs 17 Lacs outstanding for more than two year that management hopes to recover in the next Financial Year and Rs 76 Lacs outstanding for more than 1 year regarding which the Management is of the view that this amount is good for recovery as the relevant party is under the process of take over by a large Industrial Group. - (iii) No trade receivables are due from directors and other officers of the company either severally or jointly with any other person, or from firms or private companies in which any director is a partner, a director or a member.